tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 \end{array}
 $$

 This is essentially the process of verifying data with a CRC!
 More specifically, the process demonstrated above is a type of 2-bit CRC, or CRC-2, which means that the check value is 2 bits in length.
 How?
-Assume the "useful" data we need to send is `100101`.
+Assume the useful data we need to send is `100101`.
 CRCs are typically calculated in systematic form, which means the useful data is embedded in the encoded data.
 To achieve systematic form without modifying the useful data, placeholder bits must be added.
 To apply a CRC-2 to `100101`, two placeholder bits need to be added, which gives `10010100`.
 This new value must then be divided by a generator polynomial, which is `101` in the example above.
 The remainder of the division, `10`, is the CRC value.
 By substituting the placeholder bits in the data to be sent with the CRC value, which results in `10010110`, we are effectively <em>subtracting</em> (remember GF(2)) the remainder of the division operation from the dividend.
 This is the value we transmit.
 The receiver, who also knows the generator polynomial, can perform the same polynomial division on the data it receives.
-If the division operation yields no remainder, the receiver can assume the data was transmitted successfully (no errors were introduced during transmission).
-The receiver could also perform the division operation just as the transmitter, using placeholder bits in place of the CRC value, and compare the resulting remainder with the transmitted CRC value.
+If the division operation yields no remainder, the receiver can assume the data was transmitted successfully and no errors were introduced during transmission.
+The receiver could also perform the division operation just as the transmitter using placeholder bits in place of the CRC value and compare the resulting remainder with the transmitted CRC value.

-## Doesn't this seem a little overly complex?
+## Doesn't this seem a little complex?

-At the beginning of the post I mentioned that CRCs had the benefit of being simple and easy to implement with hardware, but performing polynomial division in hardware, at least to me, doesn't sound like a "simple and easy" task.
+At the beginning of the post I mentioned that CRCs had the benefit of being easy to implement with hardware, but performing polynomial division in hardware, at least to me, doesn't sound like a easy task.
 Luckily, there's another clever technique we can use to simplify the CRC calculation.

 CRCs don't care about the quotient obtained through polynomial division; they only need to determine the remainder.
 With that in mind, let's look at the operation without keeping track of the quotient: